mattiasw/ExifReader/README.md

 [examples site](https://mattiasw.github.io/ExifReader/) for more directions on how to get the file contents in different environments.

+### GPS

+If `expanded: true` is specified in the options, there will be a `gps` group.
+This group currently contains `Latitude`, `Longitude`, and `Altitude` which will be negative for values that are south of the equator, west of the IRM, or below sealevel.
+These are often more convenient values for regular use.
+For some elaboration or if you need the original values, see [Notes](#notes) below.

 ### Using the thumbnail

 The thumbnail and its details will be accessible through `tags['Thumbnail']`.